-- Masters are created for a minimum fee of $500 (per request), and can be delivered as a digital file via FTP or download.
+- Masters are created for a minimum fee of $500 (per clip request), and can be delivered as a digital file via FTP or download.
 Please contact us for specific information.

 - The Interviews owns copyright in all material found on this site, except where noted.
 For licensing to third parties additional approvals may be needed.

 Q: How can I find out what is in The Interviews collection?